DaoCloud/DaoCloud-docs/docs/en/docs/kairship/best-pratice/one-click-conversion.md

 ## One-click transfer

-1. Go to `Multi-Cloud Instance - Workload Management`, click `Connect to Cluster` and choose to connect the DCE4 cluster to the multi-cloud instance.
+1. Go to `multicloud Instance - Workload Management`, click `Connect to Cluster` and choose to connect the DCE4 cluster to the multicloud instance.

     <!--screenshot-->

-2. Enter `Multi-Cloud Workload - Stateless Load`, click Experience Now, select the target application, and its associated service will be automatically selected, and the associated configuration items and keys will also be converted synchronously.
+2. Enter `multicloud Workload - Stateless Load`, click Experience Now, select the target application, and its associated service will be automatically selected, and the associated configuration items and keys will also be converted synchronously.

     <!--screenshot-->

     <!--screenshot-->

-3. After the conversion is successful, click Update, select the target deployment cluster, and enable automatic propagation (by default, resources such as ConfigMap and Secret relied on in the multi-cloud workload configuration will be automatically detected and automatic propagation will be realized).
+3. After the conversion is successful, click Update, select the target deployment cluster, and enable automatic propagation (by default, resources such as ConfigMap and Secret relied on in the multicloud workload configuration will be automatically detected and automatic propagation will be realized).

     <!--screenshot-->